 Employees or members of the Davidson community who violate this policy will be subject to disciplinary action commensurate with the nature and severity of the violation.
 Disciplinary action may include oral warning, written warning, probation, satisfactory participation in a drug or alcohol abuse assistance or rehabilitation program, suspension without pay, termination and/or referral for prosecution.

+Drug use endangers one’s physical and mental health, professional and personal relationships, and endangers the health and safety of others.
 Employees are encouraged to admit and seek assistance for any existing or potential drug or alcohol dependency problem.
 The Employee Assistance Program is available to college employees for help.
 Furthermore, any employee may request a meeting with the Director of Human Resources (704-894-2213) regarding such concerns.
 Available health plan coverages and area resources will be communicated.

 Employees on federally supported grant programs must, as a condition of employment, abide by the terms of this policy.
 It is a requirement that they report any convictions under a criminal drug statute for violations occurring on college property or while conducting college business off-campus within five days of said conviction.
 Reports should be made.to the Human Resources office or the Vice President for Academic Affairs.
 The college must then notify the federal granting office within ten days after receiving notification of the conviction.
 The college must take appropriate personnel action within thirty days of notification of conviction.

 Questions regarding this policy should be directed to Human Resources at 704-894-2213.